mattynewts9/Mattynewts9/README.md

 I'm a Junior software engineer with previous experience in thermodynamic thermographic systems, taking charge of projects with high end clients within central London.
 After transitioning into tech, I completed the web development bootcamp at Le Wagon in where I gained hands on experience building web applications using Javascript, Ruby on rails, HTML, CSS and SQL.

 I love using my problem solving abilities to solve real world problems and create a user-focused and impactful digital experience.
-My previous experience as a Thermography Engineer gave me hands on experience carrying out projects efficiently, communitcating with project managers on real-world user needs, which I apply to every project I work on.
+My previous work-experience as a Thermography Engineer gave me hands on expertise carrying out projects efficiently, communitcating with project managers on real-world user needs.
+Which I apply to every project I work on.
 <hr>

 🎓📚 Final bootcamp project